JetBrains/teamcity-documentation/topics/teamcity-data-directory.md

     * `audit` – directory holding history of the build configuration changes and used to display diff of the changes.
 Also stores related data in the database.
     * `repositoryStates` – before TeamCity 2018.2, it was used to store the current state of the VCS roots that were moved to the database in 2018.2.
 If dropped, some changes might not be detected by TeamCity (between the state last queried by TeamCity and the current state after first server start without this data).
   * `caches` – a directory with internal caches (of the VCS repository contents, search index, other).
 It can be [manually deleted](teamcity-monitoring-and-diagnostics.md#Caches) to clear caches: they will be restored automatically as needed.
 It is safer to delete the directory while server is not running.
-     * `.unpacked` – directory that is created automatically to store unpacked server\-side plugins.
+     * `.unpacked` – directory that is created automatically to store unpacked server-side plugins.
 Should not be modified while the server is running.
 Can be safely deleted if the server is not running.
   * `buildserver.*` – a set of files pertaining to the embedded HSQLDB.
 * __`.BuildServer/backup`__ – default directory to store backup archives created via [web UI](creating-backup-from-teamcity-web-ui.md).
 The files in this directory are not used by TeamCity and can be safely removed if they were already copied for safekeeping.
 * __`.BuildServer/lib/jdbc`__ – directory that TeamCity uses to search for [database drivers](setting-up-an-external-database.md).
 Create the directory if necessary.
 TeamCity does not manage the files in the directory, it only scans it for .jar files that store the necessary driver.